Miya25/Ruby-Hoshino/README.md

 This Repo name is based upon the charecter Ruby-Hoshino from the Manga/Anime series "Oshi no Ko" (Please dont sue me hehe)

-# Credits
-Some stuff in the repo is from twitterbio by Nulopeso credits to them

 # Coded In NextJs & TypeScript